JuliaLang/julia/doc/src/devdocs/gc.md

 used for garbage collection.
 The lowest bit is set for marked objects and the second lowest bit stores age information (e.g. it's only set for old objects).

-Objects are allocated in multiple of 4 bytes to ensure this pointer tagging is legal.
+Objects are aligned by a multiple of 4 bytes to ensure this pointer tagging is legal.

 ## Pool allocation